lokal-profil/BatchUploadTools/README.md

 3. Load the indata and the mappings to produce a list of original filenames (of media files) and their final filenames as well as json holding the following for each file:
-    - Maintanance categories
+    - Maintenance categories
     - Content categories
     - File description
     - Output filename
     - Input filename (as key)
 4. Run the prep-uploader to rename the media files and create the text file for the associated file description page.
-5. Run the upoader to upload it all
+5. Run the uploader to upload it all

 ## When creating a new batch upload
 Extend make_info to create own methods for reading and processing the indata.